bytesizeml/llm_short_course/index.md

-# Advanced Introduction to Machine Learning | Winter 2023
+# Hands-on Master Class on LLMs and ChatGPT | Autumn 2023

 ***